-This illustrates the basic way in which the use of ALIGN-TRUST aligns incentives for sellers so that they act in a way that retains buy-side truthfulness.
+This illustrates the basic way in which the use of ALIGNTRUST aligns incentives for sellers so that they act in a way that retains buy-side truthfulness.

-The assumption that the seller is computing the ex post optimal allocation with respect to realized demand and realized bids is very strong, and can be relaxed.
 Rather than ex post monotone, a weaker property of monotone-in-expectation requires the expected total amount of bandwidth used by a buyer to be weakly increasing with bid value.
 The expectation is taken with respect to a probabilistic model of demand and bid values and also considering the random perturbation of bids in BKS.